Code-4-Uganda/uganda-open-source-projects/Contributing.md

 - The project should not be a list of some sort.

 - Ensure to provide a social media url of the creator of the project outside GitHub.

+- Please ensure that all the fields (authors_name, github_link, contact_info of the author) are filled when adding a new project